 CoQ10 (short for Coenzyme Q10) is an essential element for many daily functions and is required by every single cell in the body.
-As an antioxidant which protects cells from the effects of aging, CoQ10 has been used in medicine practices for decades, especially in the case of treating heart problems.
+As an antioxidant that protects cells from the effects of aging, CoQ10 has been used in medicine practices for decades, especially in the case of treating heart problems.

 How CoQ10 Works: